 It’s a lot of fun

 This probably isn’t the best way to start a list of reasons why riding a bike is a good idea, but I’m going to do it anyway.
 Cycling is a fun hobby to have because you get to explore the world around you, giving you a great opportunity to record some wicked selfie photos and videos in the process.
-I mean, how cool would it be to use some drone cheaper than $100 to record yourself riding across bridge, up a demanding mountain climb, or something along these lines.
+I mean, how cool would it be to use some drone to record yourself riding across bridge, up a demanding mountain climb, or something along these lines.
 Really cool, don’t you think?
 If you think this is a good idea, here’s a guide by DronesGlobe.com that should help you pick the best drone under $100, after all, it’s always a good idea to start with something cheap and affordable and then scale it up.

 Riding a bike is good for your health

 Our modern way of life has glued everyone to computer monitors for work, TVs for fun and smartphone screens for everything else.
 Seeing how I work as a data analyst, I’m also guilty of this type of lifestyle, or at least I was until about a year ago.
 That’s when I decided to take up cycling as a hobby.